Robotkio/odin-template/README.md

 # odin-template
 Creating a template for future Odin Project repo's to give me a quicker start.
 Hopefully this works!

-## Structure
-- /src contains /css, /font, /img and /js.
-- Each of those contains a /wip folder that is .gitignore'd

 ## Webpack Packages
 - html-webpack-plugin
 - style-loader